sayedpritom999/Allien-animation-using-css3/README.md

 ## Live site: https://sayedpritom999.github.io/Allien-animation-using-css3/

-This is a practice project done with CSS3
+This was a fun project to practice CSS3 animation.